ellerybledsoe/Capstone-2/README.md

 ### Motivation
 - Great opportunity to do some anomaly detection
-- The data is highly class imbalanced (a common
+- The data is highly class imbalanced (a common machine learning problem)

 ### Challenges
 - The data is highly class imbalanced :)